Keywords are, arguably, the most important piece of your pay per click (PPC) advertising strategy.

 You get the point.
 Tell users exactly what you want them to do and exactly what they’ll get by clicking.

 The job of the landing page is to close the deal.
 It’s where users actually become leads or customers by signing up for a newsletter or making an online order.
+As a result, the landing page needs to match whatever the ad promotes.
+If the ad promotes men’s running shoes, the landing page better be an eCommerce storefront where users can place an order.

-Landing pages should contain all the same relevant keywords as the ad and exclude non-relevant and missing ones.
+Landing pages should contain all the same relevant keywords as the ad and exclude negative keywords and missing ones.
 It’s also important to design landing pages to be user-friendly.

-Good UX design could be the difference between gaining a lead or a customer.
+Good UX design could be the difference between gaining a lead or a customer, ultimately leading to better ad placements and increased conversions.

 Peter Drucker once said, “If you can’t measure it, you can’t improve it.”
 And the same goes for improving ad relevance.